eboatwright/JSCII/README.md

 # JSCII
- An ASCII (technically PETSCII :)) "Game Engine" for JavaScript!<br>
+ An ASCII (technically PETSCII :)) "Game Engine" / toolkit for JavaScript!<br>
  I'm using the Commodore 64's PETSCII character set, and color palette!<br>
  The one liberty I game myself, is the screen resolution.
 While the Commodore had 320x200, I'm using 480x300.

 # Usage
  Copy the jscii.js file into your directory, and load it into your HTML file!<br>
- If you want more "Game Engine"-ey type stuff, also put in the extras.js file :D
+ If you want more "Game Engine"-ey type stuff, also put in the extras.js file :D<br>
+ JSCII doesn't force you to use the Level, and Entity system.
+You can do *everything* however you want!

 # Disclaimer
  Some things (mostly in the extras) are NOT finished, and will be worked on!<br>